Veracity for Class Maritime Portal

 Hold Arrangements

-The purpose of the “Hold Arrangements” tab is to distribute the Tier arrangements to the various holds along the vessel.
+The purpose of the “Hold Arrangements” tab is to manually distribute the Tier arrangements to the various holds along the vessel.

 1. The display is a Mini-map of the vessel (not to scale), showing the holds of the vessel.
-Navigate between the holds to distribute the arrangements either by pressing the tabs or the minimap
+Navigate between the holds to distribute the arrangements either by pressing the tabs or the Mini-map

 2. Select which Tier arrangement to place in the hold, how much space to leave for lashing, and how many repeats of the arrangement to be placed.
 It is possible to input multiple different Tier arrangements.
 Only the Tier arrangements which are assigned to the hold will be shown as available in the list.
 Note: In order to leave space between the aft bulkhead and the first row of steel coils, choose “Space” instead of an Arrangement and specify the Space).

 3. The Tier arrangements are placed from Aft to forward.
 The length of the Tier arrangements, including space between them, are shown.
 It is checked that length of Tier Arrangements placed are not exceeding the free length of inner bottom between aft and forward bulkhead (including stool and corrugation, if any).
+Click on row to get more information about the coil distribution for each row.

 4. The app keeps track of all the steel coils placed in the vessel compared to the specified total amounts, as well as the amount in the selected cargo hold.

 5. When the arrangements are placed, it is possible to press the “Check Rule Compliance” button.
-This will do the rule verification according to applicable rule, and update the “Status Field” with green check marks or red crosses according to the outcome.
-In the current example, the green check marks illustrates that all rows in Hold 3 are acceptable.
+This will do the rule verification according to applicable rule and update the “Utilization” with green check marks or red crosses according to the outcome.
+In the current example, the green check marks illustrate that all rows in Hold 3 are acceptable.
+It is then possible to create a PDF report to download, which can be used for documentation purposes and offline use.
+The PDF report will include information about the cargo, arrangements and rule confirmation.
+In addition, it will include:

-- Center of gravity and mass of all steel coils in each hold
+• Center of gravity and mass of all steel coils in each hold

-- Detailed information on the utilization of the structural members (plates and stiffeners) on the inner bottom and hopper/inner side.
+• Detailed information on the utilization of the structural members (plates and stiffeners) on the inner bottom and hopper/inner side.
 These are shown as percentage of capacity, i.e. >100% means the structure is failing.